Obstetrician Gynecologist

 I have a friend whose "pregnant" for weeks because she made a 3 POSITIVE pregnancy tests and when "she did the check-up, the doctor said it's negative based on the ultrasound". how do we know if she's really pregnant? thanks!

-Asked by clyne about 11 years ago
+Asked by clyne over 11 years ago

 An ultrasound is never the confirmatory test for pregnancy.
 Reasons for a positive pregnancy test with a negative ultrasound can include a very early pregnancy that is too small to detect by ultrasound, an abnormally developing pregnancy (i.e. evolving miscarriage), an ectopic pregnancy (a pregnancy developing outside the uterus, which can be life threatening) or a rare antibody that causes false positive pregnancy tests.
 If your friend is unclear about what to do next, she should speak with her doctor immediately.
 She may need a blood test to confirm the pregnancy and may need to be followed closely by her doctors to rule out anything dangerous.